grnet/kamaki/docs/setup.rst

 cloud cloud.
 Kamaki will not be able to run without setting the url and token values to that section.

-More clouds can be created  on the side of the default cloud, e.g using the examples at the `multiple clouds guide <#multiple-clouds>`_ ::
+More clouds can be created  on the side of the default cloud, e.g., using the examples at the `multiple clouds guide <#multiple-clouds>`_ ::

     [cloud "devel"]